Krukov/cashews/Readme.md

 cache.setup("redis://redis/0")
 cache.setup("mem://?size=500", prefix="user")

-await cache.get("accounts")  # will use redis backend await cache.get("user:1")  # will use memory backend
+await cache.get("accounts")  # will use the redis backend await cache.get("user:1")  # will use the memory backend
 ```

 ### Available Backends